Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Results

-We find large scatters in the outflow velocities with respect to $\sigsfr$.
-Although a Spearman rank-order correlation test does indicate a significant correlation between the \SiIV\ outflow velocities and $\sigsfr$ ($p_{\rm SiIV}=0.02$, bottom left panel), we refrain from suggesting a trend given the limited data points toward the higher $\sigsfr$ end.
-The scatters in the outflow velocities are likely to be caused by multiple factors, such as outflow opening angles, ages and locations (i.e., outflows launched at different times may reach different heights).
+For \SiIV, we find a significant correlation between the outflow velocities and $\sigsfr$ using Kendall's $\tau$ test with $p_{\rm SiIV}=0.04$ (bottom left panel); however, for \SII\ and \CIV, we do not find any significant correlation.
+In general, Figure \ref{fig:delv_sigsfr} shows large scatters in the outflow velocities with respect to $\sigsfr$.
+The scatters in the outflow velocities are likely to be caused by multiple factors, such as outflow opening angles, ages and locations (i.e., outflows launched at different times may reach different heights and may not correlate well with present-day SFR traced by H$\alpha$).
 We further discuss the scatters in Section \ref{sec:comparison_wind_literature}.

-Lastly, in Figure \ref{fig:delv_xymap}, we show the 2D spatial distributions of $\delta v_{\rm bulk}$ for \SII, \SiIV, and \CIV.
-The offset velocities $\delta v_{\rm bulk}$ are averaged over $0.5\degree\times0.5\degree$ bins to bring out the large-scale kinematic pattern in the ionized gas across the LMC.
-Gray pixels indicate that the ion velocities are consistent with the LMC's stellar disk (and ISM) within $\pm15~\kms$, and blue pixels highlight regions with outflows.
+Lastly, in Figure \ref{fig:delv_xymap}, we show 2D spatial distributions of $\delta v_{\rm bulk}$ for \SII, \SiIV, and \CIV.
+The $\delta v_{\rm bulk}$ values are averaged over $0.5\degree\times0.5\degree$ bins to bring out the large-scale kinematic pattern across the LMC.
+The color bars are arranged such that gray pixels represent regions with ionized gas velocities consistent with the LMC's stellar disk (and ISM) within $\pm15~\kms$, and blue pixels highlight regions with outflows.
 We find that the \SiIV\ and \CIV\ outflows are commonly found near major \HII\ regions.
 Some \HII\ regions with high $\sigsfr$, such as 30 Dor, do not have outflows in \SII, which is likely due to outflows being more ionized in these regions, as is also shown in Figure \ref{fig:delv_sigsfr}.